Gulf Island Fabrication

-Gulf Island Fabrication is an American manufacturer of specialized structures and marine vessels used in the energy sector.
+Gulf Island Fabrication is an American manufacturer of specialized structures and marine vessels used in the energy sector. it owns seven building yards in Louisiana and Texas and has Bechtel as a partner.

 The company builds offshore oil and gas platforms, ships and also foundations for offshore wind turbines.
-It also provides maintenance and marine repair services in-shop and out in the field.
-The company has built some of the largest offshore platforms in the world.
+In addition to building some of the world's largest offshore platforms, it also provides maintenance and marine repair services in-shop and out in the field.